Stock options can be a great perk offered by some companies.

 When Should I Not Take Advantage of the Stock Options?

-This means that you do not go into debt or end up buying a month's worth of expenses on a credit card in order to afford the options.
+And it bears repeating: If you cannot afford to purchase stock options, you should not buy them.
+For example, you should not go into debt or end up putting a month's worth of expenses on a credit card in order to afford the options.

 What Do I Do With My Stock Options Once I Have Them?